-Right in Hanoi, 10km west from the city centre.
+Right in Hanoi, 10km west of the city centre.
 Over 1,000 years ago Lady A Nha Thi Nuong started the business.
 Luckily, like Bat Trang ceramic village, the production continues till now.
 This is the main supply of Vietnamese silk, exporting nationwide and worldwide.
 People like this product because it’s good to wear when the weather is either hot or cold, smooth as silk that said.

 But Thap Pagoda

-Other names are Ninh Phuc or Nhan Phap pagoda where you could see the one thousand hands and eyes Buddha.
+Other names are Ninh Phuc or Nhan Phap Pagoda where you could see the one thousand hands and eyes Buddha.
 In Thanh Khuong commune, Thuan Thanh district, Bac Ninh province, nearly 30km from Hanoi.
 It was built in 187 and rebuilt many times.
 In reality, this is the oldest Buddhist pagoda in Vietnam.

 Tay Phuong Pagoda

-Also known as Sung Phuc pagoda.
+Also known as Sung Phuc Pagoda.
 In Yen village, Thach Xa commune, Thach That district, ~30km from Hanoi centre.
 It was rebuilt in the 16th century on a hill like the Master pagoda.
-The 18 figures representing ‘the conditions of man’ are carved from jack fruit wood, many dating from the 18th century, and are the pagoda’s most celebrated feature.
+The 18 figures representing ‘the conditions of man’ are carved from jack fruitwood, many dating from the 18th century, and are the pagoda’s most celebrated feature.
 In fact, the earliest construction here dates from the 8th century.

 A spacious complex of Buddhist temples and shrines built into the limestone of Huong Tich mountains.
 It is said that the first temple was a small structure on the current site of Thien Tru which existed during the reign of Le Thanh Tong in the 15th century.
-Legend (used to explain things when no clue found) claims that the site was discovered over 2,000 years ago by a monk meditating in the area, who named the site after a Tibetan mountain where Lord Buddha practised asceticism.
-In fact, it is the most popular site of a religious festival which draws large numbers of pilgrims from across Vietnam.
+Legend (used to explain things when no clue found) claims that the site was discovered over 2,000 years ago by a monk meditating in the area, who named the site after a Tibetan mountain where Lord Buddha practiced asceticism.
+In fact, it is the most popular site of a religious festival that draws large numbers of pilgrims from across Vietnam.

 The centre of the Perfume Temple lies in Huong Son Commune, My Duc District, ~60km Southwest from Hanoi centre.
 The core of this complex is the Perfume Temple, also known as Chua Trong (Inner Temple), located in Huong Tich Cave.
-You need to take a boat ride on Yen river and walk or pay a cable car to explore the complex.
+You need to take a boat ride on the Yen river and walk or pay a cable car to explore the complex.
 It’s hard to see the whole complex in just a day but we will show you the best of this pagoda.

 Hoa Lu & Tam Coc

-Hoa Lu was a military complex during Dinh dynasty and you could visit Le and Dinh temples.
+Hoa Lu was a military complex during the Dinh dynasty and you could visit Le and Dinh temples.
 There is just one way in and out, 90km from Hanoi.
-A hike up the Yen Ngua hill and get the panoramic view of the whole area.
+A hike up the Yen Ngua hill and get a panoramic view of the whole area.
 Tam Coc is 30km from Hoa Lu, 120km from Hanoi and this is the place for a scenic boat ride through three caves (means Tam Coc).
 In fact, it is nicknamed “Halong Bay on land” with limestone mountains out of the water and rice fields.